Do It Yourself (or DIY) information includes answers to the following questions:

-If you order your doors unfinished from the factory, the center panels will be individually machine-sanded, and after assembly, the entire door will be machine-sanded to flush the joints and create a smooth, uniform surface.
+If you order your doors unfinished from the factory, the center panels will be individually machine-sanded and, after assembly, the entire door will be machine-sanded to flush the joints and create a smooth, uniform surface.
 Additional hand-sanding is required at the jobsite before finishing in order to remove handling marks, oil residue from fingerprints, surface blemishes, and other minor imperfections.
 Sun Mountain is not responsible for the appearance of any door not finished at our factory.
-We believe that the overall quality of the finish is primarily and directly related to the quality of the pre-finishing sanding process, and we recommend that onsite finishers follow the same process that we use in our factory pre-finished doors.
+We believe that the overall quality of the finish is primarily and directly related to the quality of the prep-sanding process.
+We recommend that on-site finishers follow the same process that we use in our factory pre-finished doors.

 Factory Pre-Finished Doors

-We believe that the final quality of the finish is directly related to and perhaps most importantly affected by the quality of the sanding prior to the first coating application.
-A bad finish can almost always be traced back to a combination of poor or non-existent hand sanding, poor finishing materials, and/or a poor work environment.
+Sun Mountain believes that the final quality of the finish is directly related to and perhaps most importantly affected by the quality of the sanding prior to the first coating application.
+A bad finish can almost always be traced back to a combination of poor or nonexistent hand sanding, poor finishing materials, and/or a poor work environment.
 The factory process includes the following steps.
-After machine sanding, doors are hand-sanded with 180 grit sand paper using rotary orbital sanders, at lease 30 minutes per door.
+After machine sanding, doors are hand-sanded to 150–180-grit using rotary orbital sanders, about 15 to 20 minutes per side.
 Sticking and panel profile details are then finger-sanded, with particular attention given to the exposed end grain on the tops and bottoms of the panels.
 Minor dings and dents are repaired with a very little bit of water, a hot iron, and light sanding.
-Our stain is applied by a HVLP (High Volume, Low Pressure) spray gun in a climate-controlled spray booth with an air make-up system, allowed to penetrate the wood, and air-dry.
-A protective, catalyzed-conversion varnish sealer is then sprayed on all six sides of the door and allowed to air-dry.
-After drying, the entire door is fine-sanded by hand (again with 180 grit sand paper) to achieve an ultra-smooth surface for the topcoat.
-Glazes (as applicable) are then brushed-on and wiped-off by hand, using the artist’s discretion for highlighting and shadow.
-Finally, a durable, cabinet-quality, catalyzed conversion varnish top coat is sprayed, which when dry provides a beautiful finish that not only protects against scratches, nicks and dents, but is impervious to both moisture and virtually all household chemicals.
+Stain is applied by an HVLP spray gun in a climate-controlled spray booth with air make-up system, allowed to penetrate the wood and air dry.
+A protective catalyzed vinyl sealer is then sprayed on all six sides of the door and allowed to air dry.
+After drying, the entire door is fine-sanded by hand (150–180-grit) again to develop an ultra-smooth surface for the topcoat.
+Glazes (as applicable) are then brushed on and wiped off, using the artist’s discretion for highlighting and shadow.
+Finally, a durable, cabinet-quality, catalyzed-conversion varnish topcoat is sprayed, which when dry provides a beautiful finish that protects against scratches, nicks, dents, and moisture.

 All finished wood requires regular maintenance to keep the finish looking as new as possible.
-Dust regularly and periodically wipe with a damp (not wet) cloth to remove dirt and other particles and smudges.
-While a mild detergent (such as Murphy’s Oil Soap) may be used for cleaning, furniture and other wood polishes are not recommended as they will cause build-up and make the finish turn cloudy.
+Dust regularly and periodically wipe with a damp, not wet, cloth to remove dirt and other particles and smudges.
+While a mild detergent (such as Murphy’s Oil Soap) may be used for cleaning, furniture and other wood polish and wax are not recommended as they will cause build-up and make the finish turn cloudy.
 Other products that may damage the finish and should not be used include vinegar- or citrus-based cleaners, paint removers, window cleaners, brick/siding washes, and any other industrial or abrasive cleaners.